jesstytam/specieshindex/paper.md

 ## Connecting to BASE

 Bielefeld Academic Search Engine (BASE) is a literature database that contains both scholarly and grey literature.
 Since it does not provide citation information, data extraction is not available.
 Having a whitelisted IP address is essential when gaining access to the BASE database, which you can get on <https://www.base-search.net/about/en/contact.php>.
 A token or API key, however, is not required.
-Only count functions, e.g. `CountSpT()` and `CountSpTAK()`, are available as BASE does not return citation counts.
+Only the `Count()` function is available as BASE does not return citation counts.
 Hence, index calculations will also be unavailable using this database.

 ## Example